 Passing to the homotopy category, we obtain a map

 To\"en and Vezzosi showed in \cite{ToenVezzosi} that this is a symmetric monoidal structure on the category $h_1(A\<1)$.
 Roughly speaking, this uses functoriality of $A$.
-Associativity uses the Segal space $A\<3$, $A\<0$ corresponds to the unit, and the map $c:\<2\to\<2; 1\mapsto 2, 2 \mapsto 1$ induces the commutativity constraint. \end{ex}
+Associativity uses the Segal space $A\<3$; $A\<0$ corresponds to the unit; and the map $c:\<2\to\<2; 1\mapsto 2, 2 \mapsto 1$ induces the braiding and commutativity. \end{ex}

-\begin{ex} Truncations and extensions of symmetric monoidal $(\infty,n$)-categories again are symmetric monoidal.
+\begin{ex} Truncations and extensions of symmetric monoidal $(\infty,n$)-categories are again symmetric monoidal.
 Let $A$ be a symmetric monoidal $n$-fold (complete) Segal space.
-Since $\tau_k$ and $\varepsilon$ are functorial and preserve weak equivalences, the assignments
+Since $\tau_k$ and $\varepsilon$ are functorial, and preserve weak equivalences and products (since they are right adjoints), the assignments

 can be extended to functors $\tau_k(A)$ and $\varepsilon(A)$, and the images of $A\big(\prod_{1\leq \beta\leq m} \gamma_\beta \big)$ are again weak equivalences.
 Thus, they endow the $k$-truncation and extension with a symmetric monoidal structure. \end{ex}